The Revival of the Moscow-Pyongyang Axis

 In the second stage, from 2014 to 2017, North Korea became a priority, seizing on Kim Jong-un’s isolation, including its troubled relationship with China.
 Putin focused on both “docking” economically with China and autonomously pursuing North Korea, as Xi’s Belt and Road Initiative marginalized Russia.
 Yet, Kim Jong-un saw meager returns from Putin’s overtures, while Xi left Putin unable to resist Sino-U.S. cooperation on tough United Nations (UN) sanctions.

-In the third stage, 2018 to 2021, two realities left Putin’s newly declared “Greater Eurasian Partnership” in limbo: Xi’s disregard for Putin’s interests in an increasingly asymmetrical relationship, despite the impending Sino-U.S. “New Cold War” and Kim’s autarchy in the pandemic, after Russia suffered the Hanoi Summit failure with the United States.
+In the third stage, 2018 to 2021, two realities left Putin’s newly declared “Greater Eurasian Partnership” in limbo: Xi’s disregard for Putin’s interests in an increasingly asymmetrical relationship, despite the impending Sino-U.S. “New Cold War” and Kim’s autarchy in the pandemic, Russian hopes were raised by the Hanoi Summit failure with the United States.
 No follow-up to an upbeat 2019 Putin-Kim summit proved possible, but Russians were eager.

 The Ukraine war showcased a fourth stage in the “Turn to the East,” boosting dependence on China but leaving Russia uneasy as an equal relationship from a quick victory failed to materialize.
 Xi Jinping was emboldened at Putin’s expense, such as in Central Asia.